Skip to content

 Installation

-For staging and development environments OpenFaaS can be deployed with an embedded version of the NATS server which uses an in-memory store.
+For staging and development environments OpenFaaS can be deployed with an embedded version of the NATS server without persitance.
+This is the default when you install OpenFaaS using the OpenFaaS Helm chart.

 Features